ClaytonAndTheClayTones/samson-core-data-service/README.md

 5. Hit F5 on your keyboard.
 You should see console output telling you that Uvicorn is running on 127.0.0.1:8001
 6. Your API is running!

+For more information on the service, check out the ReadMe.md in the service folder!

 ## Run the API Tests

 1. Open the tests folder in Visual Studio Code
 2. Copy the .env-example file to a new file called ".env"
 3. Open the terminal and run ```pip install -r requirements.txt```
 4. The Flask Tab on the left should detect tests and you can run them from there.
 Otherwise, go into the validation/CRUD folder and select a test file, and you can right click in the code and run a case from there.

+For more information on the tests, check out the ReadMe.md in the tests folder!